Poetry, Race and Art

 The two-pronged interdisciplinary approach proposes expansive ways of comprehending pictured blackness and also offers an embodied and immersive way of understanding ekphrasis, black and even decolonial ekphrases and opens up important interdisciplinary dialogue in this area.

-Her research was recently supported by the University of Brighton's Research Experience scheme to create a compendium of black ekphrasis.
+In 2022, her research was supported by the University of Brighton's Research Experience scheme to create a compendium of black ekphrasis and the following year was supported again by the SRES scheme to create an online annotated timeline.
+In 2023, she was supported by a Techne RTSG grant for a research trip to the US.
 Some gatherings can be found on twitter account @PicturingB

 Holiday's essay 'Towards Black Ekphrasis' appears in Oxford Poetry issue 94 (click image to purchase).

-Holiday will be giving a version of this lecture as part of the London Drawing Group's Feminist Lecture Spring Programme on 29th May - check out their eventbrite page for booking information.
+Holiday gave a version of this lecture as part of the London Drawing Group's Feminist Lecture Spring Programme on 29th May

 More details and links to follow - keep an eye on this page for updates.